|

 Can anyone skydive?

 No. If you wish to tandem-skydive (typically, your first two skydives are tandems) you must be over the age of 18.
-You should be in reasonably good physical health.
+You should be in reasonably good physical health and under 250 lbs.
 If you've had any recent knee or back surgeries or breaks, please let our staff know this prior to your skydive so we may provide extra training.

 What should I wear?

+No heels, no slip-on shoes or sandals.
 Plan on wearing running shoes or similar, and casual clothing.
 We'll provide a jumpsuit for you.
 Shorts and T-shirts are recommended for hot days.
-If you have long hair, you'll want to tie it up, braid it, or contain it in a frap hat that we'll provide.
-We have coveralls and skydiving suits for you to wear. if you want to.
+If you have long hair, you'll want to tie it up, braid it, or contain it in a padded leather hat that we'll provide.

 Can we skydive at any time?

-Yes, provided the sun is shining and we have VFR.
-Visual Flight Rules are required for skydiving, so clouds, wind, rain, or snow can ground our plane.
+We're available seven days every week (by appointment) from the second Saturday of March through the end of November, provided we have VFR.
+Visual Flight Rules are required for skydiving, so low, heavy clouds, fog, strong wind, rain, or snow can ground our plane.

 What if I want to skydive again, after my tandem?